vismay03/ultimate-dev-resources/README.md

-# 🌐 Awesome Dev Resources
+# 🌐 Ultimate Dev Resources

 Curated, high-signal resources for developers.
 Kicking off with **ShadCN UI**, expanding soon to **AI**, **Web Development**, **Machine Learning**, and more.